Cro-Magnon: Clothing

 The inhabitants of Dzudzuana Cave, Georgia, appear to have been staining flax fibres with plant-based dyes, including yellow, red, pink, blue, turquoise, violet, black, brown, gray, green, and khaki.
 The emergence of textiles in the European archaeological record also coincides with the proliferation of the sewing needle in European sites.
 Ivory needles are found in most late Upper Palaeolithic sites, which could correlate to frequent sewing, and the predominance of small needles (too small to tailor clothes out of hide and leather) could indicate work on softer woven fabrics or accessory stitching and embroidery of leather products.

 There is some potential evidence of simple loom technology.
 However, these have also been interpreted as either hunting implements or art pieces.
 Rounded objects made of mammoth phalanges from Předmostí and Avdeevo, Russia, may have been loom weights or human figures.
 Perforated, washer-like ivory or bone discs from across Europe were potentially spindle whorls.
 A foot-shaped piece of ivory from Kniegrotte, Germany, was possibly a comb or a decorative pendant.
-On the basis of wearing analyses, EEMH are also speculated to have used net spacers or weaving sticks.
+On the basis of wearing analyses, Cro-Magnons are also speculated to have used net spacers or weaving sticks.
 In 1960, French archaeologist Fernand Lacorre suggested that perforated batons were used to spin cordage.

 Some Venuses depict hairdos and clothing worn by Gravettian women.
 The Venus of Willendorf seems to be wearing a cap, possibly woven fabric or made from shells, featuring at least seven rows and an additional two half-rows covering the nape of the neck.
 It may have been made starting at a knotted centre and spiraling downward from right to left, and then backstitching all the rows to each other.
 The Kostenki-1 Venus seems to be wearing a similar cap, though each row seems to overlap the other.
 The Venus of Brassempouy seems to be wearing some nondescript open, twined hair cover.
 The engraved Venus of Laussel from France seems to be wearing some headwear with rectangular gridding, and could potentially represent a snood.
-Most East European Venuses with headwear also display notching and checkwork on the upper body which are suggestive of bandeaux (a strip of cloth bordering around the tops of the breasts) with some even featuring straps connecting it to around the neck; these seem to be absent in Western European Venuses.
-Some also wear belts: in Eastern Europe, these are seen on the waist; whereas in Central and Western Europe they are worn on the low hip.
+Most East European Venuses with headwear also display notching and checkwork on the upper body which are suggestive of bandeaux (a strip of cloth bordering around the tops of the breasts) with some even featuring straps connecting it to around the neck; these seem to be absent in western European Venuses.
+Some also wear belts: in eastern Europe, these are seen on the waist; whereas in central and western Europe they are worn on the low hip.
 The Venus of Lespugue seems to be wearing a plant fibre string skirt comprising 11 cords running behind the legs.